destinyae/validator/README.md

 }
 ```

 The project is designed to work with [Gramine](https://gramine.readthedocs.io/en/latest/), a lightweight library OS that enables running unmodified applications in secure enclaves, such as Intel SGX (Software Guard Extensions).
-This allows the code to run in a trusted execution environment, ensuring confidentiality and integrity of the computation.
+This allows the code to run in a trusted execution environment, ensuring the confidentiality and integrity of the computation.

 ## Project Structure